Name: Signal Flare

 Height: 8cm Length: 12cm Width: 4.5cm (Or 9.5cm wide if you add his wings)

-A kiwi green, grey, brown and black halftrack with brown camouflage, Signal Flare is something of a mish mash of colours without being garish.
-The back of the tank and the top half of the front are green while the bottom of the front is black.
-At the back he has treads and the front two sets of grey wheels, as well as grey fenders.
-There's a trailing brown block at the back painted silver on top with a S7 logo. facing backwards.
-The cannon itself is brown with a grey mid section and a big grey disc at the front and optional grey wings on either side that bring his width up to 9.5cm.
+A turquoise, mid blue, khaki and charcoal halftrack with transparent red parts, Signal Flare is something of a mish mash of colours without being garish.
+The back of the tank and the top half of the front are mid blue while the bottom of the front is midnight blue.
+At the back he has treads and the front two sets of charcoal wheels, as well as charcoal fenders.
+There's a trailing khaki block at the back which is painted silver on top, with a stamped Autobot symbol facing backwards.
+The cannon itself is also khaki with a charcoal mid section and a big transparent red disc at the front and optional transparent red wings on either side that bring his width up to 9.5cm.

 The wheels roll, and there's another set of wheels concealed under the treads, so Signal Flare is capable of rolling.
-There's a spark crystal on top of the tank, concealed under the cannon - not something you'll really see unless you stick his grey Energon chip on it.
-So Signal Flare is more Sector 7 than Autobot in this mode.
+The treads have a dark grey paint wash, which gives a very cool dirty look - they may not crawl but they look like they've done a lot of work.
+There's a spark crystal on top of the tank, concealed under the cannon - not something you'll really see unless you stick his Energon chip on it.
+So Signal Flare will rely more on the Autobot symbol on the back in this mode.

 The cannon can lift about 45° and rotate right around, and doing either of these will cause the front half of it to slowly rotate.
 The dish itself can also rotate, although not as part of any gimmick - it spins quite well when flicked with a finger.